Skip to Content

 1. Institutions of higher education and their employees are required to comply with export control laws and regulations.
 There are severe institutional and individual sanctions for violations of export control laws including the loss of research funding, loss of export privileges, as well as civil and criminal penalties including imprisonment.

 2. The export of certain items, technologies, software, and services is regulated for reasons of national security, foreign policy, prevention of the spread of weapons of mass destruction, and for competitive trade reasons.
-Export control laws restrict the shipment, transmission, or transfer of certain items, software, technology, and services from the United States to foreign countries, as well as “deemed exports” that are releases of controlled physical items or controlled information to foreign nationals located in the United States.
+Export control laws restrict the shipment, transmission, or transfer of certain items, software, technology, and services from the United States to foreign countries, as well as deemed exports that are releases of controlled physical items or controlled information to foreign nationals located in the United States.

 3. Most of the activities conducted by Texas State are likely to be excluded from export control laws, but some activities may be restricted.
 The application of export control laws involves an efficient fact-specific analysis.
 Most exports do not require specific approval from the federal government.
 Certain exports, however, require a license.
 Others are prohibited.